 Benefits of learning to play the recorder

-• The pitches are the same as a child’s vocal range (which encourages their pitch development)
+- The pitches are the same as a child’s vocal range, which encourages their pitch development.

-• Recorders are easy for children to play (they are easily held by small hands) and the embouchure is very simple
+- Recorders are easy for children to play.
+They are easily held by small hands and the embouchure is very simple.

-• Recorders are a musical “gateway drug” – the hand positions translate easily to flute and clarinet – Many band instruments require correct breathing, posture, tonguing, embouchure, and hand positioning.
+- Recorders are a musical “gateway drug” – the hand positions translate easily to flute and clarinet in particular.

 The recorder trap: Recorders don’t have to be noisy and awful!